CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ## netq show events-config

 Displays all event suppression configurations.
 Optionally, you can filter by a specific configuration or message type.
-The output when viewing one or all event suppression configurations provides the following information for each configuration:
+The output displays the following information for each configuration:

 - Configuration identifier and name
 - Message type